The Pomodoro Technique for Writers

-The thing to do is, if you have a distracting thought or idea don’t try to ignore it or get cross with yourself.
+The thing to do is, if you have a distracting thought or idea, don’t ignore it or get cross with yourself.
 Instead, channel it back into productive work.

-- If you suddenly remember something else you urgently need to do, just write it down.
+- If you suddenly remember something you urgently need to do, just write it down.

 - If you have a great idea for a new project, write it down.

-- If you need to check something, write it down (do you sense a theme here?).
+- If you feel the urge to ‘quickly check’ something?
+Write it down (do you sense a theme here?).

-- If anything else tempts you, write it down.
+- When anything else tempts you, write it down.

 - If someone tries to interrupt you, put them off till the end of the session.

-- At the end of the session, review everything you wrote down.
+- At the end of the session, review all those desperately important things you wrote down.

-- If any of them still seem urgent, do them in the next session.
+- If anything still seems urgent, do them in the next session.

-- If they still seem like good ideas but aren’t urgent, add them to your to do list.
+- For any that still seem like good ideas but aren’t urgent, add them to your to do list.

 Some criticisms of the Pomodoro Technique